Kiougar/netbeans-angular-code-templates/README.md

 # netbeans-angular-code-templates
-AngularJS code templates for NetBeans based on John Pappa's style guide
+AngularJS code templates for NetBeans based on John Papa's <a href="https://github.com/johnpapa/angular-styleguide">style guide</a>.

 You can import the <code>netbeans.zip</code> file directly using: <code>Tools -> Options -> Editor -> Import</code>